remotesynth/pluginSampleApp/README.md

 ## Add the LocalNotification Plugin (Optional)

+**Note: In testing this workshop, we encountered an issue with LocalNotification within th AppBuilder Companion App on iOS.
+If you are testing on iOS, please skip to the [next section](#toast).

 If you added the SocialSharing plugin, your app is already more awesomer.
 But you know what would make it the most awesomerest would be if it notified me that I successfully shared the image.
-To do that, we're going to use the [LocalNotification](http://plugins.telerik.com/cordova/plugin/localnotification) plugin written by Sebastián Katzer.
+To do that, we're going to use the [LocalNotification](http://plugins.telerik.com/cordova/plugin/localnotification) written by Sebastián Katzer.
 Try doing this on your own, but feel free to reference the instructions below if you get stuck.

 1. In js/app.js, we need to add a callback function to the social sharing plugin call that will trigger our nofication.
 Edit the existing social sharing call to add this callback.

 		plugins.socialsharing.share(null, null, scannedURL, null, function() {
 		   // called when the image is shared
 		});
-1. Paste the code below within the callback you just created.
-The code configures the notification plugin's options.
-Set the `at` option to right now (`new Date()` resolves to the current time), and add the `text` and `title` of your notification (for more detail on the other options, check the [documentation](http://plugins.telerik.com/cordova/plugin/localnotification) for this plugin)
+1. Set the options for the notification plugin.
+Set the `at` option to essentially right now and add the `text` and `title` of your notification (for more detail on the other options, check the [documentation](http://plugins.telerik.com/cordova/plugin/localnotification) for this plugin)

 		var options = {
 			id:         1,